 \section{Related Work}

 \textbf{LLM fingerprinting.}\; Fingerprinting approaches focus on identifying LLMs by analyzing their outputs.
 Active fingerprinting involves injecting backdoor-like behavior \citep{Xu2024InstructionalFO} into an LLM via finetuning, embedding watermarks \citep{Kirchenbauer2023AWF, Ren2023ARS} into a model' s text generation process, or intentionally crafting prompts to elicit unique outputs from different LLMs \citep{Pasquini2024LLMmapFF}.
 Passive fingerprinting, on the other hand, focuses on analyzing the inherent patterns in LLM-generated text \citep{su2023detectllmleveraginglogrank, Fu2025FDLLMAT, Alhazbi2025LLMsHR}.
 This builds on the observation that LLMs expose rich ``idiosyncrasies''---distributional quirks that allow classifiers to identify a model \citep{sun2025idiosyncrasieslargelanguagemodels}.
-While passive fingerprinting is relevant for LLM auditing, many such methods rely on training classifiers and require substantial labeled data, making them suboptimal for auditing LLM APIs.
-Prior work \citep{cai2025gettingpayforauditing} also shows they are ineffective in detecting quantized model substitution.
+While related, fingerprinting aims to authenticate the origin of the model and prevent publisher overclaim.
+Consequently, fingerprints are designed to remain stable under fine-tuning or deployment changes.
+This is opposite to our auditing objective.
+Prior work \citep{cai2025gettingpayforauditing} also shows that fingerprinting methods fail to detect quantized substitutions.

 \textbf{Auditing LLM APIs.}\; A growing body of work investigates whether black-box APIs faithfully serve the advertised model.
 The most straightforward audit is to evaluate models' benchmark performance \citep{artificialanalysis, Eyuboglu2024ModelCC, Chen2023HowIC}, but raw performance alone cannot expose covert substitutions or partial routing. \citet{gao2025modelequalitytestingmodel} formalizes the problem as \emph{Model Equality Testing} and shows that a kernel-MMD test can already flag public endpoints that deviate from their open-weight checkpoints.
 Concurrently to our work, \citet{cai2025gettingpayforauditing} investigate the model substitution setting and show that API providers can evade detection through strategies such as model quantization, randomized substitution, and benchmark evasion.
 Building on these insights, we propose a method that is more robust to such attacks and extend the threat model to include a broader range of realistic scenarios, such as jailbroken or maliciously finetuned models.